What the Ale, Beer of the week: Cabin Boys-FC Tulsa 918 Cerveza

 "We get a lot of really crisp light tortilla flavors because we make this beer with 30% of the malt build is flake corn, and that is extremely indicative of this style, and it's extremely refreshing and wonderful to drink during the summer," he said.

-Cabin Boys will now distribute the 4.4% ABV beer year-round.
-It is available in liquor stores, grocery stores, and FC Tulsa soccer games.
+Cabin Boys, 1717 E 7th St., will now distribute the 4.4% ABV beer year-round.
+It is available at their taproom, liquor stores, grocery stores, and FC Tulsa soccer games.

 The artwork for the can was designed by Austin's wife, Lisa, but there is an added feature to the can.
 A QR code will direct you to a video about the beer collaboration and how you can buy tickets and merchandise for FC Tulsa.